 3. Analyst (logical and adapting)

 One of the most interesting types of customers.
 Analysts usually ask a lot of detailed questions.
 They assess your competence slowly over time.
 Analytical people can also be persuaded easily.
 They are punctual and love facts, which they always check.
 They tend to want to be perfect.
 They comply with instructions and follow the rules, with exactness.
 They have strong critical thinking skills so they are slow in their speech, moves and decisions.
 They are composed, cautious and speak softly.
 They generally are risk averse and change their focus quickly making them seem less persistent.

 If you have any certificates or diplomas they will impress an analytical person.
 You should express your thoughts clearly and in great detail.
 You should speak slowly, work with facts and figures that you can prove.
 Show to your customer the full vision.
 Tables and charts work good.
 Be logical.
 Don’t push the client to make a quick decision.
 Don’t try to dominate.
 Show how you can help the bottom line, and underscore the benefits of your proposal.

 4. Relater (emotional and adapting).

-Relaters feel a strong need to be the part of the group.
+The last among all categories of counseling clients.
+Relaters feel a strong need to be part of the group.
 They appreciate relationships with people.
 They love to talk and will talk a lot, but they will never take the lead.
 Relaters are faithful and thoughtful.
 They don’t like changes.
 They’re able to concentrate on their tasks and are great listeners.
 They avoid any disagreements or quarrels partly because relators are not interested in facts and details.
 They don’t like to make any decisions or take responsibility and can cause significant delays.
 They are sentimental but can hold a grudge.